sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    :math:`X`.
 The “Up” step size is automatically calculated to satisfy the “Percent Correct Tracked” criterion.

+PEST Paradigm Widgets
+^^^^^^^^^^^^^^^^^^^^^

+**WARNING** PEST support is experimental and has received very little testing!

+-  **Procedure** If “Arithmetic” the quantity defined by the step size will be added or subtracted to the parameter that is adaptively changing.
+If “Geometric” the parameter that is adaptively changing will be multiplied or divided by the quantity defined by the step size.

+-  **Initial Track Direction** This determines when the first turpoint will be called.
+If the initial track direction is “Down” the first turnpoint will be called the first time the adaptive track turns upward.
+If the initial track direction is “Up” the first turnpoint will be called the first time the adaptive track turns downward.

+-  **Percent Correct Tracked** Set the percentage correct point on the psychometric function to be tracked by the adaptive procedure.

+-  **Initial Step Size** Set the initial step size.

+-  **Minimum Step Size** Set the minimum step size.
+When the minimum step size is reached the block is terminated.

+-  **Initial Step Size** Set the maximum allowed step size.

+-  **W** Deviation limit of the sequential test (see [TaylorAndCreelman1967]_).

 Constant m-Intervals n-Alternatives Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^